 In the late 20th century, the castle was restored and today it is owned privately.

-Today, the castle and the surrounding area is under the National Parks and Wildlife Service office.
+Today, the castle and the surrounding area are under the National Parks and Wildlife Service office.

-During the Confederate Wars, the castle remained in MacNamara hands but later during the Cromwellian conquest, its control was taken over by Cromwellian troops, later to be granted to a Cromwell support.
+The Knappogue Castle was originally built in 1467 by the MacNamara clan.
+The structure of the castle comprises of a tower house.
+During the Confederate Wars, the castle remained in MacNamara’s hands but later during the Cromwellian conquest, its control was taken over by Cromwellian troops, later to be granted to a Cromwell support.

 Today, a part of the castle is under the control of the Irish government and is open to visitors.

-The castle fell into ruin towards the 18th century but underwent significant restoration in 1970s.
+The castle fell into ruin in the 18th century but underwent significant restoration in the 1970s.

-Today, the castle is the site of a museum showcasing ancient archaeological artefact’s and other exhibits from recent history of the area.
+Today, the castle is the site of a museum showcasing ancient archaeological artefacts and other exhibits from the recent history of the area

 Today, most of the original structure of the castle is extant and open to visitors.